Deathdream: Casting

+Effects

+Tom Savini was the special makeup effects artist for the film, at the same time he was working on the Alan Ormsby-directed Deranged.
+Savini originally designed a more elaborate "decaying" makeup effect for Andy to be used in the third act, but Clark cut most of it out during editing.

 Release

-Deathdream debuted on August 30, 1974, in Tampa, Florida.
+Deathdream debuted on August 29, 1974 in Tampa, Florida.
+The original title was Dead of Night, but this was changed after the film went into wide release, to avoid confusion with the 1945 British film of the same name.
+The film was also screened as The Night Andy Came Home.

 Critical response

-On review aggregator Rotten Tomatoes, Deathdream holds an approval rating of 83%, based on 12 reviews, and an average rating of 6.72/10.
+On review aggregator Rotten Tomatoes, Deathdream holds an approval rating of 79%, based on 14 reviews, and an average rating of 6.8/10.

 In a contemporary review, Chuck Middlestat of the Albuquerque Journal deemed the film a "light-weight spooker that starts off pretty slowly but builds into a good nail-biter in the last half-hour," but noted the dialogue as weak, adding that "the actors... do as well as they could with sophomoric lines."
-Dorothy Smilianich of the St. Petersburg Times felt the film only worked when taken as an allegory of America's involvement in the Vietnam war, stating, "Rarely in films is a message as obvious or stridently political.
+Dorothy Smilianich of the St. Petersburg Times felt the film only worked when taken as an allegory of America's involvement in the Vietnam War, stating, "Rarely in films is a message as obvious or stridently political.
 War turns men into monsters, who, like the archetypal Frankenstein, may turn and destroy their creator."
 She added that Clark "contributes nothing new to the genre but he well understands the techniques for building terror."

 In a retrospective review, Glenn Erickson of DVD Talk wrote, "The reason Deathdream works is its superior dramatic staging.
 The actors are excellent, especially John Marley and Lynn Carlin, both honored for their roles in John Cassavetes' Faces.
 Clark stages the domestic scenes with a fine simplicity and what we remember the most is the looks of bewilderment on nicely-framed faces."
 Paul Corupe of DVD Verdict wrote, "Deathdream, the second collaboration by director Bob Clark and screenwriter Alan Ormsby, is a marked artistic and technical leap forward from the pair's overrated debut feature, Children Shouldn't Play with Dead Things.
 A modern spin on the classic 'be careful what you wish for' theme, Ormsby's screenplay balances a pointed Vietnam War allegory with pulpier aspects—a 'shock' ending, distinct moments of morbid comic relief and beyond-the-grave retribution ripped from the pages of a 1950s horror comic."

 In The Zombie Movie Encyclopedia, academic Peter Dendle wrote, "Though not very lively and ultimately anti-climactic, the movie sustains a calculated mood of off-centered awkwardness from start to finish, and is buttressed by strong acting and plausible dialogue."
 Glenn Kay wrote in Zombie Movies: The Ultimate Guide that Deathdream is "one of [Clark's] creepiest and most thought-provoking works".